tatsuya-ogawa/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+[trainimages]: ./images/train_images.png "Train Images"

-I decided to generate additional data because ...
+I decided to generate additional data because some train data count was lower than 1000 to avoid unbalanced training.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques
+* random_brightness: Adjust brightness of image by random factor.Learned from [link](https://www.tensorflow.org/api_docs/python/tf/image/random_brightness)
+* random_contrast: Adjust image contrast by random factor.Learned from [link](https://www.tensorflow.org/api_docs/python/tf/image/random_contrast)
+* per_image_whitening: Subtract off the mean and divide by the variance of the pixels.Learned from [link](https://www.tensorflow.org/api_docs/python/tf/image/per_image_standardization)
+* Converting to gray scale to resolve various colors.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+[normalizedimages]: ./images/normalized_images.png "Normalized Images"

 The difference between the original data set and the augmented data set is the following ...